battre/autocomplete-attribute-explainer/README.md

 > **Context:**
 >
-> Understanding address formats from $N$ coutnries is a herculean task that is
+> Understanding address formats from $N$ countries is a herculean task that is
 > easy to get wrong because of cultural biases.
 Past examples of such incorrect
 > assumptions in Google Chrome included "a last name consists of a single word",
 > "every country uses postal codes" or "there is no entity between a state and a